rocmarchive/HcSPARSE/README.md

                   sudo dpkg -i  hcc-0.8.1544-a9f4d2f-ddba18d-Linux.deb

   Note:
-      Ignore clamp-bolt, Bolt is not required for hcRNG.
+      Ignore clamp-bolt, Bolt is not used in hcSparse.